use-cardano/use-cardano/README.md

 See the `/example` folder

+## Components

+Alongside the core functionality of the hook, I am also working on a set of components that will make it easy to build Cardano dApps.
+The components are built on top of the hook and are intended to be used in conjunction with it.
+These can be found in the `/components` folder, and are currently in a very early stage.

 ## Contributing / Development

 Feel free to contribute in any capacity you can and want to.
 Either by opening an issue, creating a pull request or just by giving feedback.

+New to Open Source development, or the Cardano dApps eco system?
+I know it can be daunting, but do not be afraid to reach out in an issue.
+Any contributions to `use-cardano` are welcome, wether it is a question, a bug report, a feature request or a pull request.

 ### Running the project in development mode